 Reading time: less than 3 minutes

 During World War II, the German Stützpunktgruppe Delfzijl is part of the Festung Emden.
 Emden is an important supply harbour for, among others, the more inland Ruhr region.
 The anti-aircraft artillery in and around the city provide protection for the harbour of Delfzijl, but their main purpose is to shoot down enemy fighters and bombers before they can drop their deadly load on Emden.
-Emden is heavily bombed and largely destroyed during the war, just as many other North German harbours.
+Emden is heavily bombed and largely destroyed during the war, just as many other North German harbour cities.
 Although the anti-aircraft artillery (Flak) on Groninger territory is unable to prevent this, it does claim many lives in the air.
 The Flak batteries are the most effective way to combat allied bomber formations.

 Battery Termunten. (source T. Groenewold - Oorlogsmuseum Middelstum)